 Bottom Line

 The EDGE AirTag wallet does three things well at a price that’s hard to argue with: it holds your cards, blocks RFID scans, and tracks via AirTag.
-The leather quality surprised me for $29.95.
+The leather quality is impressive for $29.95.
 The denting issue on the aluminum corners is the only real downside, and for most people who don’t regularly drop their wallet onto concrete, it won’t be a problem.
 If you want a wallet with tracking without paying Ekster prices, the EDGE is worth considering.

 Frequently Asked Questions